-Here we compare the Public Access Rankings from The GOLF Course Guide 2020 with Golf Australia Magazine Jan 2020 and Golf Digest Mar 2020 respective Top 100 rankings, from which we are able to extract the Public Access courses - see table below.
+Here we compare the Public Access Rankings from The GOLF Course Guide 2023 with Golf Australia Magazine Jan 2023 and Golf Digest May 2022 Top 100 rankings for ALL courses, from which we are able to extract the Public Access courses - see table below.

 GCG Criteria: 40% Design, 40% Conditions, 20% Aesthetics

 Golf Australia Criteria: 50% Design, 40% Conditions, 10% Aesthetics

 Golf Digest Criteria (Updated 2022): 20 points Shot Options, 10 points each each - Challenge, Layout Variety, Distinctiveness, Aesthetics, Conditioning, Character.
 Total score out of 80.

 The Guide process always adjusts for a particular judge's harshness/leniency and also discards 'spurious' numbers that are well out of line with the consensus.
 There is no mention of these factors in either magazine.